CHAPTER 7:

 "They wore black wind masks with two holes for their eyes and a red topknot.
 They looked like golliwogs, like white people pretending to be black for the laughs they could get." (page 156)

 Golliwog dolls.
-This doll actually lead to the development
+This doll actually lead to the development of the Raggedy-Anne and Raggedy-Andy dolls. |

 When I read this passive I was utterly confused as to what Vonnegut was talking about.
 I have never seen or heard of the word, "golliwogs" before.
 I knew that this was an imagery word, however since I didn't know what it meant, the passage held no meaning for me.
 When I looked up the word I found that is was a reference to a raggedy-ann like doll, except that instead of white skin and red hair it was a black skin and black afro type of doll.
 With a little more research I learned that the word "golliwog" or the shorter term, "wog,"came to be used as a racial derogative for African Americans.